What Is Lane School?

 At Lane we utilize research-based Social-Emotional curriculum to help our students develop lagging skills.
 Students learn problem solving skills by participating in the problem solving process, discussing student and staff concerns, generating solutions, and trying those solutions in the classroom.

 Students learn to use calming tools to keep problems small.
 Students are taught the research-based brain science that helps them better understand how the human brain responds to stressful situations.
 We encourage students and staff to practice flexible thinking as well as using calm, safe bodies to make our school a safe and positive place to learn.

-The behavioral component of the program is based on a highly structured level system and systematic response to behaviors to help make the school day more predictable and consistent for our students.
-Behavior supports are tiered, to support all of the students, as well as individualized for specific behavior support needs-individual plans are created to help students have more positive outcomes at school.
+We utilize a highly structured level system and apply a systematic response to behaviors to help make the school day more predictable and consistent for our students.
+Behavior supports are both tiered, to support all of the students, as well as individualized for specific behavior support needs-individual plans are created to help students have more positive outcomes at school.
 Behavior and Autism Consultants are staffed on campus, providing direct support to students and staff for problem solving, crisis response, and program development.

 Lane School staff are trained to respond to student behavior escalations without the use of restraint or seclusion.
-We utilize plans and systems that will increase safe choices at school and encourage students to develop the necessary skills to maintain a safe body at school.
+We utilize plans and systems that increase the likelihood of safe choices at school and encourage students to develop the necessary skills to maintain a safe body at school and home.